 I know that it’s impossible to force your husband to get a diagnosis, especially if he’s already said he doesn’t want counseling.
 But if there is a way to get him to a psychologist or doctor, do it.

-For more tips on living with an angry husband, read When You Can’t Tell Your Family How Your Husband Treats You.
+For more tips on living with an angry husband, read Dealing With Unresolved Anger in Relationships.

-Be aware of how deep anger problems can go – and how they can start
+Be aware of how deep your husband’s anger problems can go

 “Many men have failed to resolve anger with their fathers as a result of numerous disappointments and hurts in childhood and adolescence with them,” writes Dr Richard Fitzgibbons in The Angry Spouse.
 “Then, unconsciously, this anger can markedly interfere with their ability to love their wives and children.
 It can also be misdirected at their wives and children because of its power.
 The process of forgiving one’s father can be very challenging.
 However, men often feel relief when they learn that they can address their anger with their fathers in ways other than by expressing it.
 Even though a man can understand his father’s family background and character weaknesses, which interfered with his ability to give to him in a loving and positive manner, he can still have great difficulty in forgiving him either emotionally or cognitively, that is, thinking of forgiving him.”